-Grand Valley State University's therapeutic recreation major is a four-year academic curriculum plus one semester of internship leading to a Bachelor of Science (B.S.) degree.
+Grand Valley State University's RECTX major is a four-year academic curriculum plus one semester of internship leading to a Bachelor of Science (B.S.) degree.
 Students need to be able to use clinical reasoning skills to solve problems, formulate concepts, make judgments, analyze behaviors and tasks, and determine appropriate interventions.

-TR is a secondary admission program.
-Application information is available at gvsu.edu/tr/.
+RECTX is a secondary admission program.
+Application information is available at gvsu.edu/rectx/.

 - The program meets the standards of the National Council for Therapeutic Recreation Certification (N.C.T.R.C.).

 - Nationally recognized curriculum with a small, welcoming program.

 - Service learning is integrated throughout the curriculum.

 - Graduates are prepared to meet consumer health needs in a dynamic and culturally diverse world by completing a comprehensive curriculum that offers theoretical knowledge as well as practical experience and application.

 - The program is accredited by the Commission on Accreditation of Allied Health Programs (caahep.org) under the recommendation of the Committee on Accreditation of Recreational Therapy Education (CARTE).

 500 Lafayette Ave.
 NE, Suite 106